instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ```

 `P2P` flag implies some logic on `TrackDirection::Send` tracks:
-1. `P2P` send tracks always have only one receiver.
+1. `P2P` `Send` tracks always have only one receiver.
-2. Non `P2P` send tracks can have 0-N receivers.
+2. Non-`P2P` `Send` tracks can have 0-N receivers.
 0 - if media is transmitted to server, but have no actual user receiving it.

 ### Methods